 Sheffield Girls' Junior School offers a variety of clubs and activities which provide opportunities for the girls to experience something different, hone existing talents and learn new skills.

 The list of clubs is published termly and promoted in school.
-Some clubs are age-specific and others are limited by numbers, however we are confident of the variety and breadth of activities having something for all interests.
+Some clubs are age-specific and others are limited by numbers.
+However we are confident of the variety and breadth of activities having something for all interests.
+Sheffield Girls' is one of the best primary schools in Sheffield, which means we pride ourselves on providing the most enriching educational experience possible for our girls.

 Sport and Dance